IntelliTect/Coalesce/docs/modeling/model-components/attributes/client-validation.md

 public bool IsDigit { get; set; }
 ```

 The following attribute properties are outputted to TypeScript unquoted.
 If you need to assert equality to a string, wrap the value you set to this property in quotes.
-Other literals (numerics, bools, etc) need no wrapping.
+Other literals (numerics, booleans, etc) need no wrapping.

 ``` c#
 public string Equal { get; set; }